 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the D7200 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the D7200 was followed by the Nikon D7500.
 Further information on the features and operation of the 60D and D7200 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon D7200 Manual.